python/devguide/triaging.rst

 '''''''''
 GitHub pull request number or full URL to a pull request.
-This field is usually not needed as links are automatically created between issues and PRs when an issue number is mentioned in the PR description or commit message(s).
+This field is usually not needed as links are automatically created between issues and PRs when an issue number is mentioned in the PR description or a commit message.

 Generating Special Links in a Comment
 -------------------------------------